duxuan11/OrgaTracker/README.md

 # OrgaTracker
 Involving in Organoids Growth and Recreation – Development of an Intelligent OrgaTracker System for Multi-Dimensional Organoid Analysis
-The warehouse is divided into three parts: the first part realizes the tracking and segmentation of organoids
+The warehouse is divided into three parts:
+The first part realizes organoid tracking and segmentation and organoid fusion capture.
 ![1231](https://user-images.githubusercontent.com/64136561/213462384-be285cfe-f595-4c46-b4cd-31a620fa2615.gif)

-organoid fusion.
 ![res](https://user-images.githubusercontent.com/64136561/213459901-a060eb68-d5ac-4957-89f6-9c2eb132ce11.gif)

 The second part shows the quantitative budding and the structural analysis of mouse intestinal organoids from day 0 to day 4.